-Technology – for example electric vehicles - is making this transition look more likely.
+Technology, for example electric vehicles, is making this transition look more likely.
 But change is happening too slowly.

-Transport of people and goods is heavily reliant on infrastructure – roads and rail – that takes years to plan and build.
+Transport of people and goods is heavily reliant on infrastructure, roads and rail, that takes years to plan and build.
 Infrastructure we build now needs to be planned with a changing climate in mind.

 Scottish cities, Glasgow being the first, are also preparing to introduce Low Emission Zones where only the cleanest vehicles will have access.

 Roads and railway lines in Scotland will come under increasing threat from flooding, landslides and extreme weather as the climate changes.
 This can mean increased maintenance costs and more disruption.

 The Queensferry Crossing, opened in 2017, is an example of infrastructure with climate change adaption built in: The bridge design includes designated signs to inform drivers of high wind speeds, and new materials and innovative features should keep the bridge open in high winds.

 Our work to help the Scottish Government reach their emission targets for transport spans analysis to inform policy on electric vehicles, better understand travel behaviours and explore changes in business travel.